 House does not change the threshold level from 250% to 300% of the federal poverty level, but does concur with counting certain children as if they live with families under 250% of the federal poverty level.
-House specifies additional steps both MDE and ISDs must take to verify that they tried to reach the requirement that they contract 30% of slots to community-based organizations, and requires that MDE reduce an ISD's slots if they cannot verify the ISD's effort.

 Sec.
-41. Bilingual Instruction Program - RETAINED
+41. Bilingual Instruction Program - REVISED